-It is very important the air source for the F103/4/5A machine be moisture free.
+It is very important that the air source for the EM103/4/5 machine be moisture free.
 Water and oil in the line will result in early cylinder and valve failure.
 The factory recommends installing a water trap at the machine.